2020 electoral violence: CDD embarks on targeted meetings to ensure justice for victims

 He indicated that existing electoral violence disputes must be settled in order to forestall future occurrences.

 “The condition is we need to strengthen our institutions and resolve existing issues.
-If you’ll remember, most of our electoral violence has been happening in the same constituencies repeatedly.
+If you’ll remember, most of our electoral violence have been happening in same constituencies repeatedly.
 It’s because, victims of previous elections, did not see anything.”